gvenzl/dbpm/README.md

     * config
     * install package1, [package 2]
     * uninstall package1, [package2]
-    * downgrade package1, [package2]

     build
-        The build option will build a dbpm package for distribution. dbpm has to be executed within the package root folder (see Package format).
+        The build process will build a dbpm package for distribution. dbpm has to be executed within the package root folder (see Package format).

+        -v               Verbose output

     config
         The configuration will setup the initial repository needed for dbpm.
 By default, all packages and information will be stored on disk.

+        -v               Verbose output
-        -file            Will store the repository information within a file on disk (default)

-        -db              Will store the repository information within a Database -user            Repository username (has to exist)
+        -file            Will store the repository information within a file on disk (default) -db              Will store the repository information within a Database -user            Repository username (has to exist)
         -password        Repository user password